zarf-dev/proposals/0048-schema-update-process/README.md

 The internal/types package will not be exposed by the SDK.
 Instead the convert package will expose functions such as `func V1Alpha1PkgToV1Beta1(in v1alpha1.ZarfPackage) v1beta1.ZarfPackage`.
 These functions will call the internal API packages, `internalv1alpha1.ConvertToGeneric(in v1alpha.ZarfPackage) types.ZarfPackage` and `internalv1beta1.ConvertFromGeneric(in types.ZarfPackage) v1beta1.ZarfPackage`.
 This will give users a clean interface for SDK users while avoiding exposing the internal types.
 This strategy will also keep the src/api/<version> packages focused solely on data rather than including validation or conversion logic.
 These conversion functions will be manually written as opposed to [automatically generating conversion functions](#automatically-generating-conversion-functions).

 Zarf will not expose a public method such as v1alpha1.Validate() as this is a subset of the package validation required, and contains only specific logic not covered by the schema.
 This validation logic, currently in src/pkg/lint/validate.go, will be moved to internal/v1alpha1.
 This structure will be implemented before v1beta1 is released, and added to with each new API version.
-SDK consumers will be able to validate their package definitions using the load package
+Package validation will continue to occur in `load.PackageDefinition`, keeping the SDK flow the same.

 ##### Converting 1:1 Replacements
 If a field is renamed with a 1:1 replacement, then Zarf will automatically convert the field to its replacement.
-For example, if a field called `noWait` was changed to `wait` then the value of the field will flip during conversion
+For example, if a field called `noWait` was changed to `wait` then the value of the field will flip during conversion.

 ##### Converting Removed Fields

 When Zarf internally converts an older schema version to a newer schema version (for example, while deploying a v1alpha1 package), it must always convert to the latest schema version without data loss.
 To achieve this, fields that were removed from earlier schema versions are preserved as private fields in later schema versions.
-These private fields are kept out of the new json schema.
-These fields will have private fields have getters and setters so that they can be set.
-Once the API version that fields originate from is unsupported, then these fields will be deleted.
+These private fields are kept out of the new JSON schema.
+These private fields will have getters and setters so that they can be accessed.
+Once the API version that the fields originate from is unsupported, then these fields will be deleted.

 A concrete example of how this will be implemented is seen with `dataInjections` from v1alpha1 to v1beta1.
 Below is a code snippet for the v1beta1 schema object. `dataInjections` is set as a private field on the v1beta1 Zarf component so that it can be set during conversions between v1alpha1 and v1beta1.
 While it is an object on the struct, because it's a private field, `dataInjections` will not be included in the v1beta1 schema, and since Zarf validates against the schema on create, users will be unable to create v1beta1 packages with `dataInjections` set.